po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/03-Day/03-Day-LessonPlan.md

-# 03.3 Full-Time Lesson Plan: Server-side APIs
+# 03.3 Full-Time Lesson Plan: Third-Party APIs and Server-Side APIs

 ## Instructor Notes

-* In this lesson, students will complete activities `28-Stu_Mini-Project` in Unit 5 through `08-Stu_Parse_JSON` in Unit 6.
+* In this lesson, students will complete activities `28-Stu_Mini-Project` in Module 05 through `08-Stu_Parse_JSON` in Module 06.

 * Students will be using Fetch today to make requests to APIs.
 Take a few minutes before class to get familiar with the [MDN Web Docs on Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).

 * The MDN Web Docs use ES6 in their Fetch API examples, but our activities will continue to use ES5 syntax, because that is what students will be familiar with.
-We will cover ES6 syntax in Unit 09, so until then, our activities will continue to use ES5 syntax.
+We will cover ES6 syntax in Module 09, so until then, our activities will continue to use ES5 syntax.

 * GitHub's API is the only one we will make requests to, so familiarize yourself with the [GitHub documentation on the REST API](https://docs.github.com/en/rest).
 Students will rely heavily on it in class and might need help finding answers.